RedHatTraining/DO180-apps/test.md

 RUN container and use the image jboss-eap build in previous section.
 Expose ports 8080 ,9990 and 9999 of containers to local host ports 8080,9990 and 9999 respectively.
-Set name of the container as "boss-eap-app"
+Set name of the container as "jboss-eap-app"